goauthentik/authentik/website/integrations/services/meshcentral/index.md

 ## MeshCentral configuration

-Edit the `config.json` for your MeshCentral deployment, and add the following code in the `domains:` subsection:
+Edit the `config.json` file for your MeshCentral deployment, and add the following code in the `domains:` subsection:

 :::info
 For Docker deployments, the `config.json` should be located in the directory on the host machine you mapped to `/opt/meshcentral/meshcentral-data`.